ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

  [-4  2 -1  1]]
 ```

-The `allow_duplicate_genes` parameter is configured with use with the `gene_space` parameter.
-Here is an example where each of the 4 genes has the same space of values that consists of 4 values (1, 2, 3, and 4).
+The `allow_duplicate_genes` parameter can be used together with the `gene_space` parameter.
+Here is an example where each of the 4 genes has the same space of 4 values (1, 2, 3, and 4).

 ```python
 import pygad